Open Source · BSL 1.1 · Built with Rust

 Working Memory Redis

 Multi-turn conversation context.
-Resolves "it", "that service", "the same thing" — so follow-up questions just work.
+Resolves "it", "that service", "the same thing."

 Episodic Memory Postgres + OpenSearch